-Players must note that Classic Teen Patti comes with a fixed RTPRTP is a value that all casino games have.
+Players must note that Teen Patti 3 Card comes with an optimal RTPRTP stands for "Return to Player" and is a percentual value that all casino games have.
 It shows you how much you are expected to win in the long run.
-A game with a 96% RTP is for instance expected to return ₹96 for every ₹100 staked..
-This game has an RTP of 96.63%.
+A game with a 96% RTP is for instance expected to return ₹96 for every ₹100 staked. of 96.63%.
 Therefore, the player would receive ₹96.63 for every ₹100 he bets over a period of time.
-Similarly, the RTP of Pair or Better side bet is 95.51% and that of the 3 + 3 side bet is 91.44%.
+Similarly, the RTP of the Pair or Better side bet is 95.51% and that of the 3 + 3 side bet is 91.44%.

 Dealer tipping is possible and the game comes with the same two side bets – Pair Plus (similar to Pair or Better) and 3 + 3 Bonus that carry the same RTP.

 The gameplay is unlike the traditional format of placing an initial ante and choosing to play.
 Instead, users are required to place a bet on player A or B to participate in the game before the cards are dealt.
 The showdown then immediately happens.